hundredrabbits/Orca-c/README.md

 ## Extras

+- Discuss and get help in the [forum thread](https://llllllll.co/t/orca-live-coding-tool/17689).
 - Support this project through [Patreon](https://patreon.com/100).
-- See the [License](LICENSE.md) file for license rights and limitations (MIT).
+- See the [License](LICENSE.md) (MIT) file for license rights and limitations.
-- Pull Requests are welcome!